Chart Color Schemes

 The level of residential development activity in Grenfell is very low in comparison to the average area assessed nationally by AreaSearch

 Grenfell has received approximately 7 dwelling approvals annually over the past five financial years, totalling 35 homes.
-No approvals have been recorded so far in FY-26.
-The population decline in recent years has resulted in adequate development activity relative to other areas, which is beneficial for buyers.
-New properties are constructed at an average expected construction cost of $286,000, aligning with regional trends.
+In Financial Year 26, so far one approval has been recorded.
+The population decline in recent years has resulted in adequate development activity relative to other areas, which could be beneficial for buyers.
+New properties are constructed at an average expected cost of $286,000, aligning with regional trends.

 Frequently Asked Questions - Development